finneykewa/finneykewa/README.md

 - 👋 Hi, I’m @finneykewa
-- 👀 I’m interested in the intersection between public health, information technology and social justice.
+- 👀 I’m interested in the intersection between public health, information technology and science education/communication.
-- 🌱 I’m currently learning how to build dashboards.
+- 🌱 I’m currently learning how to build dashboards with Notion.
-- 💞️ I’m looking to collaborate on building an AI medical assistant that detects stress levels in on the individual level.
+- 💞️ I’m looking to collaborate on AI projects in health care.
 - 📫 How to reach me on GitHub.

 <!---